Why Choose a Wedding in the Cook Islands

 Hopefully this is helpful to you in your decision making process.
 Our team at Sea Change Villas are more than happy to assist you with any further enquiries or information with regards to planning your wedding in the Cook Islands, or any other questions you may have about our accommodation.
 We recognize that your wedding is that very special romantic occasion that needs to be perfect, and we are confident that the Cook islands will live up to all your expectations, and leave you with wonderful memories of your special wedding and honeymoon.

-We have three Rarotonga wedding packages available to choose from.
+We have two Rarotonga wedding packages available to choose from.
 Take a look at what is on offer and what is available within your budget.
 By offering different villas with each package and different wedding day inclusions the prices vary.

 Back to top